 Don't panic!
-It's not really as steep as our photograph above seems to suggest.
+The Portofino Regional Park is not really as steep as our photograph above seems to suggest.
 There's a path in there somewhere because this was taken looking backwards on the San Rocco trail and we were only a few minutes into the walk at that time, but it was a very gentle downhill I assure you.
 At the top is the little community of San Rocco and in the distance on the left is Camogli, which will be the subject of a separate article, but at the very least this photograph will give you a sense of the extraordinary beauty of this part of Liguria.

 It’s a good thing that this park was designated and protected as long ago as 1935 because it’s such an attractive area that otherwise it would have probably been developed.
 I can’t imagine a better environment for hiking and the park authorities have done a great job making it accessible for everyone.
 There are 50 miles of well-marked trails that criss cross the peninsula and connect the towns of Santa Margherita Ligure, Portofino and Camogli.
 You can see how many different trails there are from the picture above, which is in fact a photograph of the large information board that you will see at regular intervals throughout the park when you’re out walking and need to get your bearings.
 Note also the QR codes at the bottom so you can immediately access further information in both Italian and English.